 Brush Prairie is a very small town located in the state of Washington.
 With a population of 2,731 people and three constituent neighborhoods, Brush Prairie is the 169th largest community in Washington.

-A relatively large number of people in Brush Prairie telecommute to their jobs.
-Overall, about 7.25% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.06% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The education level of Brush Prairie citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.38% of adults 25 and older in Brush Prairie have a college degree.
+17.50% of adults 25 and older in Brush Prairie have a college degree.

-The per capita income in Brush Prairie in 2010 was $26,117, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
-This equates to an annual income of $104,468 for a family of four.
+The per capita income in Brush Prairie in 2010 was $26,000, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
+This equates to an annual income of $104,000 for a family of four.
 However, Brush Prairie contains both very wealthy and poor people as well.

+Brush Prairie is a somewhat ethnically-diverse town.
 The people who call Brush Prairie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brush Prairie residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brush Prairie include English, French , Irish, and Dutch.
+Important ancestries of people in Brush Prairie include English, Romanian, French , and Irish.

 The most common language spoken in Brush Prairie is English.
 Other important languages spoken here include Russian and Other Indo-European.